Air Conditioner Repair Checklist

 - Clear yard debris around the equipment.
 Once you’ve gotten rid of bigger debris within a two-foot space, you can use a fine-bristled brush or vacuum to gingerly remove dirt from the equipment’s fins.
-Distorted fins can also impact efficiency, so you can attempt to adjust them with a blunt knife.
+Distorted fins can also impact efficiency.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the unit.
 Don’t get liquid on the fan motor.